 What does capsule wardrobe mean?

 A capsule wardrobe is a collection of a few versatile items of clothing.
 This means you look stylish as it is easy to mix and match tops and bottoms.
 With a capsule wardrobe, you have outfits for any season and every occasion.
 The concept of a capsule wardrobe is credited to Susie Faux, who started the London boutique, Wardrobe, in the 1970s to help women develop their style and confidence.
 The idea was popularised by Donna Karan in 1985 when she released her influential collection, Seven Easy Pieces.
 I became interested in the idea of a capsule wardrobe when I fell pregnant.
 I didn’t want to buy a lot of new items of clothing that I would only wear for a few months of my life.
 But I still wanted to look stylish, and not repeat outfits.
+You can build a capsule wardrobe for everyday.
+You can also build a capsule wardrobe for specific activities, like travelling, work, or for hiking on a winter day.

 Why you should build a capsule wardrobe